PurdueCAM2Project/Training/ImageTeam/week_2/week_2.md

 - Lecture [4](https://www.youtube.com/watch?v=VR0W_PNwLGw) and [3](https://www.youtube.com/watch?v=kPrHqQzCkg0)
 - Lecture [5](https://www.youtube.com/watch?v=qz9bKfOqd0Y)
 - Lecture [7](https://www.youtube.com/watch?v=FYgsztDxSvE)
 - [Logistic Regression in Torch7](https://www.cs.ox.ac.uk/people/nando.defreitas/machinelearning/practicals/practical3.pdf).
-We are only interested in the practical3.lua file, and the basics of "forward" and "backward".
-We are not concerned with optimization details.
+We are only interested in the practical3.lua file, and the basics such as forward/backward, feval functions, creating a model, etc. We are not concerned with optimization details.
 With respect to optimization: we will use what works, and SGD works well often.
-No need to dive in deep with AdaGrad, AdaMax, etc.
+No need to dive in deep with AdaGrad, AdaMax, etc. Just know that smart people work hard to find good optimization techniques.